vmware-archive/presos/erlang/index.md

 - What must a language do to fit into CloudFoundry?
 - How does Erlang work as a part of CloudFoundry?

-!SLIDE
+!SLIDE vcenterH2

 ## What can the platform do for me? ##

-!SLIDE
+!SLIDE vcenter

 ## Platform Features ##

 ### HTTP Routing ###

-!SLIDE
+!SLIDE vcenter

 ## Platform Features ##

 ### Application Distribution ###

-!SLIDE
+!SLIDE vcenter

 ## Platform Features ##

 ### Service Binding ###

-!SLIDE
+!SLIDE vcenter

 ## Platform Features ##

 ### Management ###

-!SLIDE
+!SLIDE vcenterH2

 ## What can I do for the platform? ##

-!SLIDE
+!SLIDE vcenter

 ## Tenant Requirements ##

 ### Run as a process ###

-!SLIDE
+!SLIDE vcenter

 ## Tenant Requirements ##

 ### Respond to HTTP requests ###

-!SLIDE
+!SLIDE vcenter

 ## Tenant Requirements ##

 ### Die when I’m dead ###

-!SLIDE
+!SLIDE vcenter

 ## Tenant Requirements ##

 ### Handle being terminated abruptly ###

-(and brutally)

-!SLIDE
+!SLIDE vcenter

 ## Tenant Requirements ##

 ### Keep the binary small ###

-!SLIDE
+!SLIDE vcenterH2

 ## That’s all good.
 But what about Erlang? ##

-!SLIDE
+!SLIDE vcenter

 ## Erlang as a Tenant ##

 ### Assumes OTP & Rebar ###

-!SLIDE
+!SLIDE vcenter

 ## Erlang as a Tenant ##

 ### Startup script in `bin/` ###

-!SLIDE
+!SLIDE vcenter

 ## Erlang as a Tenant ##

 ### Configuration file in `etc/` ###

-!SLIDE
+!SLIDE vcenter

 ## Erlang as a Tenant ##

 ### Compiled application code in `lib/` ###

-!SLIDE
+!SLIDE vcenter

 ## Erlang as a Tenant ##

 ### `VMC_APP_PORT` & `VCAP_SERVICES` ###

-!SLIDE
+!SLIDE vcenterH2

+## Demo